alexec/maven-vbox-plugin/README.md

 It provides:

- 1. A Java API for programatic control of boxes.
+ 1. A Java API for programmatic control of boxes.
  2. A set of Maven Mojos.
  3. A set of matching Ant tasks.